butler-consulting/google-font-manager/README.md

 * AJAX-powered, no screen refreshes!
 * Clean and fresh UI and UX design
 * Fully responsive Admin (as of WP 3.8)
-* Light-Weight turn on and off options
+* Light-Weight... turn on and off options
 * Resources only loaded in WP Admin when needed
+* Multisite compatible with single API key

-Download it for free from the WordPress plugin repository here: http://wordpress.org/plugins/google-font-manager/
+Download it for free from the WordPress plugin repository here: http://wordpress.org/plugins/google-font-manager/.
+Contributions, revisions, tweaks and critiques are always welcome!